Ebola: Zaire

-Piot concluded that Belgian nuns had inadvertently started the epidemic by giving unnecessary vitamin injections to pregnant women without sterilizing the syringes and needles.
+Piot concluded that Belgian nuns had inadvertently started the epidemic by giving unnecessary vitamin injections to pregnant women without sterilising the syringes and needles.
 The outbreak lasted 26 days and the quarantine lasted two weeks.
 Researchers speculated that the disease disappeared due to the precautions taken by locals, the quarantine of the area, and discontinuing of the injections.

 During this outbreak, Ngoy Mushola recorded the first clinical description of EVD in Yambuku, where he wrote the following in his daily log: "The illness is characterised with a high temperature of about 39 °C, haematemesis, diarrhoea with blood, retrosternal abdominal pain, prostration with 'heavy' articulations, and rapid evolution death after a mean of three days."

 The virus responsible for the initial outbreak, first thought to be the Marburg virus, was later identified as a new type of virus related to the genus Marburgvirus.
 Virus strain samples isolated from both outbreaks were named "Ebola virus" after the Ebola River, near the first-identified viral outbreak site in Zaire.
 Reports conflict about who initially coined the name: either Karl Johnson of the American CDC team or Belgian researchers.
 Subsequently, a number of other cases were reported, almost all centred on the Yambuku mission hospital or close contacts of another case.
 In all, 318 cases and 280 deaths (an 88% fatality rate) occurred in Zaire.
-Although the two outbreaks were at first believed connected, scientists later realised that they were caused by two distinct ebolaviruses, SUDV and EBOV.
+Although the two outbreaks were at first believed to be connected, scientists later realised that they were caused by two distinct ebolaviruses, SUDV and EBOV.